 A Growing Worldwide Impact

-A Tradition of Saving Lives For over 75 years, Episcopal Relief & Development has been inspired by the faith and compassion of its supporters and partners to work together for lasting change.
+A Tradition of Saving Lives For 80 years, Episcopal Relief & Development has been inspired by the faith and compassion of its supporters and partners to work together for lasting change.
 Its mission is to seek and serve Christ in all persons and respect the dignity of every human being.

 Responding to World Crises